gboigwe/CircleShare/README.md

 Traditional apps create linear debts.
 We saw people struggling with awkward debt conversations, forgotten contributions, and the guilt that "owing" creates between loved ones.
 CircleShare transforms expense sharing into circles of sharing where support flows continuously.

-Built with conviction for the **Stacks ecosystem** and belief that blockchain's greatest power lies in making peer-to-peer support feel as natural and continuous as sharing with loved ones.
+Built on **Base L2** (Ethereum Layer 2) for low fees, fast transactions, and the security of Ethereum.
+Our conviction: blockchain's greatest power lies in making peer-to-peer support feel as natural and continuous as sharing with loved ones.

 *Where sharing comes full circle.* ⭕✨

 ---

-**Made with 💜 for the Stacks ecosystem - CircleShare: Where sharing flows in circles**
+**Made with 💜 on Base L2 - CircleShare: Where sharing flows in circles**